brexhq/bazel-kotlin-vscode-extension/README.md

 Additionally it also relies on a fork of [Kotlin Debug Adapter](https://github.com/fwcd/kotlin-debug-adapter) customized to support Bazel.

+## ⚠️ NOTICE
+This extension was previously published at [bazel-kotlin-vscode-extension](https://marketplace.visualstudio.com/items?itemName=SridharMocherla.bazel-kotlin-vscode-extension) on the VSCode marketplace, however it has now been migrated to [Bazel Kotlin](https://marketplace.visualstudio.com/items?itemName=Brex.bazel-kotlin).
+Please uninstall the old extension and install the new extension to receive updates and new features.

 ## Features

 - Automatically download the language server and keep it up to date.